sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 To sync Bitbucket server permissions, follow [these instructions](../repo/permissions.md#bitbucket-server).
 Then, do one of the following:

 1. Create the user accounts in Sourcegraph with matching usernames.
 (Access using `builtin` auth.)
 2. [Configure SAML authentication](../auth/saml/index.md).
-If you are using Bitbucket server, the `login` attribute is *not* optional—you need to pass the Bitbucket username as the `login` attribute.
+If you are using Bitbucket Server, the `login` attribute is *not* optional—you need to pass the Bitbucket Server username as the `login` attribute.
 3. [Configure an HTTP authentication proxy](../auth/index.md#http-authentication-proxies), passing the Bitbucket Server username value as the `usernameHeader`.

 ### Explicit Permissions API authorization